ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_and_Interactions.md

 - Examples: AMBER, CHARMM, GROMOS, OPLS

 ### Class 2 force fields.
 Class 2 force fields add anharmonic cubic and/or quartic terms to the potential energy for bonds and angles.
 Besides, they contain cross-terms describing the coupling between adjacent bonds, angles and dihedrals.
 Higher-order terms and cross terms allow for a better description of interactions resulting in a more accurate reproduction of bond and angle vibrations.
-However much more target data is needed for the determination of these additional parameters.
+However, much more target data is needed for the determination of these additional parameters.
 - Examples: [MMFF94](https://doi.org/10.1002/(SICI)1096-987X(199905)20:7<730::AID-JCC8>3.0.CO;2-T), [UFF](https://pubs.acs.org/doi/10.1021/ja00051a040)

 ### Class 3 force fields.